 This post refers to my analysis of recorded monthly mean temperature trends at the small town of Richmond in northeastern Queensland, Australia.
 The station was established in 1893.
-The analysis used raw data (as recorded, without any adjustments) as published by KNMI (the Dutch Meteorological Institute).
+The analysis used raw data (as recorded, without any adjustments) as published by BOM (the Australian Bureau of Meteorology).
 Polynomial curves of best fit were added to the plots.

 The town of Richmond is located at an elevation of 210 m and is about 360 km from the coast.

 Over the 1893-2016 period (a period of 124 years) the years are 94% complete.